 In any situation, the amount of dispute, ₹2.84 lac, is a small amount, which the company has already paid under protest.
 Therefore, it seems that this dispute might not have any incremental monetary impact on the company.

-The Company’s management, which seems shareholder friendly at the first instance, has certain issues related to composition of independent oversight on management, business transactions with and loans & advances to the promoter entities.
+The Company’s management, which seems shareholder-friendly at the first instance, has certain issues related to the composition of independent oversight on management, business transactions with and loans & advances to the promoter entities.
 An investor should pay attention to these management issues and convince herself about the shareholder friendliness of the company management.

-These are my views about National Fittings Ltd. However, you should do your own analysis before taking any investment related decision about National Fittings Ltd.
+These are my views about National Fittings Ltd. However, you should do your own analysis before making any investment-related decision about National Fittings Ltd.

 You may use the following steps to analyse the company: “How to do Detailed Analysis of a Company“